YOU DO NOT NEED MORE BINS!

 I started pulling out anything I didn’t LOVE to wear.
 I removed probably 60% of my wardrobe in less than an hour.
 It was a fabulous feeling…and a little horrifying…but mostly fabulous.

-I considered implement a capsule wardrobe.
-You do this by selecting a very limited number of clothing articles that can all be worn to match each other.
+I considered implementing a “capsule wardrobe,” which a very limited number of clothing that can all be worn to match each other.
 You can change it up the look of the outfit with a scarf, jacket or cardigan.
 A lot of people have great success with this.

 I came across the 333 project.
 This is where you only allow yourself to wear 33 items or less for 3 months.
 I don’t believe you include your pajamas and undergarments in the 33 items.